gavin-white/gavin-white/README.md

   * Algorithms & Data
   * Computer Systems

-At Northeastern I've been both a **Teaching Assistant** and **Peer Tutor** for Object-Oriented Design and Funamentals of Computer Science.
+At Northeastern I've been both a **Teaching Assistant** and **Peer Tutor** for Object-Oriented Design and Fundamentals of Computer Science.

 I am currently a **Software Engineer Co-op** at Wayfair where I contribute to a professional development team in the financial technology space.